Ajin998/spaceX-graphql/README.md

 ## Summary

-This project demonstrate how we can fetch data from graphql instead of REST api approach
+This project is simply a graphql server that demonstrate how we can fetch data using graphql api instead of REST api approach where in a single query we can get much information as we want which is not the case with REST approach that needs couple of endpoints to do that.

 ## Technologies used